Extensive mental health care in Richmond, Virginia

 Socially withdrawn children frequently refrain from social activities in the presence of peers.
 The lack of social interaction in childhood may result from a variety of causes, including social fear and anxiety or a preference for solitude.

-Aggression is a behavior that causes physical or emotional harm to others, or threatens to.
+Aggression is a behavior that causes or threatens physical or emotional harm to others.
 It can range from verbal abuse to the destruction of a victim’s personal property.
-People with aggressive behavior tend to be irritable, impulsive, and restless.
+People with aggressive behavior tend to be irritable, impulsive and restless.

-Self-Injury is also termed self-mutilation, self-harm or self-abuse.
+Self-injury is also called self-mutilation, self-harm or self-abuse.
 The behavior is defined as the deliberate, repetitive, impulsive, non-lethal harming of oneself.

-Sexual abuse is ay sort of non-consensual sexual contact.
+Sexual abuse is any sort of non-consensual sexual contact.
 Sexual abuse can happen to men or women of any age.

-- Active psychiatric treatment with 24 hour access to a psychiatrist.
+- Active psychiatric treatment is provided with 24 hour access to a psychiatrist.

-- Medication administration and monitoring, if clinically indicated.
+- Medication administration and monitoring for patients, if clinically indicated.

 - Family and individual support systems are an active member of the treatment team to foster positive outcomes for the individual.

-- For those individuals presenting with medical conditions, based on the initial medical assessment, medication management strategies for ongoing care.
+- For those individuals presenting with medical conditions, based on the initial medical assessment, medication management strategies may be used for ongoing care.

-- Where appropriate, for purposed of aftercare planning, ongoing contact with personal caretakers, medical caretakers, and the facility of residence.
+- Where appropriate, for purposed or aftercare planning, ongoing contact with personal caretakers, medical caretakers and the facility of residence.

-Parham Doctors' Hospital is dedicated to short term behavioral health services for adults, and now offers a Partial Hospitalization Program (PHP).
-The PHP provides an intense outpatient treatment setting for those who are struggling with maintaining daily routines due to anxiety, depression or other mental health symptoms.
-This program serves those who could benefit from intensive behavioral health support and psychiatrist evaluation.
+Parham Doctors' Hospital is dedicated to short-term behavioral health services for adults and now offers a partial hospitalization program (PHP).
+The PHP provides an intensive outpatient treatment setting for patients who are having a hard time maintaining daily routines due to anxiety, depression or other mental health conditions.
+This program serves people who could benefit from intensive behavioral health support and psychiatric evaluation.

-Our location provides PHP patients with a convenient space devoted to their unique treatment needs, including flexible treatment options for those that need a gradual transition from an inpatient stay, or who need more structure but do not require inpatient treatment.
+Our PHP provides patients a convenient space devoted to their unique treatment needs, including flexible treatment options for patients that need a gradual transition from an inpatient stay, or who need more structure but do not require inpatient treatment.
 The program also provides flexibility for providers who wish to directly admit to the program.

 Our physician-led, interdisciplinary treatment team has developed a program that integrates approaches supported by the latest clinical research and practice.
-These program enhancements will continue to provide the safe, therapeutic environment expected from Parham Doctors’ Hospital.
+These program enhancements will continue to provide the safe, therapeutic environment expected from Parham Doctors’ Hospital and include: